 About Camp Menzies

-Camp Menzies, sponsored by the Girl Scouts Heart of Central California, has been providing a camping program to girls, ages 7-17, for over 50 years.
+Camp Menzies, sponsored by the Girl Scouts Heart of Central California, has been providing resident camp experiences to girls, ages 7-17, for over 50 years.
 Girls come to Camp Menzies from throughout northern California.
 As a Girl Scout summer camp we offer girls an enriching, informal outdoor experience while living in a small community atmosphere.
 The program is designed to provide campers with a safe and supportive environment in which to build self esteem and gain a sense of accomplishment.

 Campsite & Facilities